-I don’t know about you, but I am always looking for new and interesting ways to please my small crowd and I to date, this is our families favorite recipe.
-Plant-based savory comfort food at its best.
+I don’t know about you, but I am always looking for new and interesting ways to please my small crowd and to date, this is our family’s favorite recipe; plant-based, savory comfort food at its best.
 I had the pleasure of receiving the base recipe for Lentil Falafel from my friend Sharon Matz, who learned it from her mother.
 I never imagined this would be a recipe that I would make time and again because it seemed too labor intensive.
 But I have to tell you, it really isn’t a lot of work and the tahini dressing can be made ahead and the salad can be prepared while the falafel are frying.
 We have brought this into our monthly dinner menu rotation, sometimes twice per month.
-It is a meal that the whole family can get involved with, making patties, heating pita on the stove, drizzling the Tahini, chopping vegetables.
+It is a meal that the whole family can get involved with, making patties, heating pita on the stove, drizzling the tahini, chopping vegetables.

 This is my variation on Sharon’s recipe with just a few minor changes.
 I use more parsley and I use coconut oil to fry.
 For gluten free options, replace wheat bread crumbs with Gluten free version which can be found at your local health food store or made from stale or toasted gluten free bread in the food processor.

 Falafel are traditionally made with either fava beans or chick peas, but I have found that lentils are a perfect replacement for a lighter version of this traditional Jewish/Israeli comfort food.